fredhsu/learning-in-public/linear-algebra/linear-algebra.md

 ### Orthogonal Matrix

-- Has columns that are [[orthnormal]], resulting in A^(-1) = A^T, which makes calculating the inverse efficient
+- Has columns that are [[Orthonormal]], resulting in A^(-1) = A^T, which makes calculating the inverse efficient
-- Results in a rotation when viewed as a linear transformation, the transformation is done relative to an [[orthonormal basis]]
+- Results in a rotation when viewed as a linear transformation, the transformation is done relative to an [[Orthonormal Basis]]

 ### Linear Transformation